Southern Response is a Government-owned company that was formed following the Canterbury earthquakes in 2011. It was formerly part of AMI Insurance.

 Southern Response is a Crown-owned company with a Board of Directors appointed by the Crown as sole shareholder.

 Southern Response is incorporated under the Companies Act 1993 and is listed in Schedule 4A of the Public Finance Act 1989.
-The company's shareholders are the Minister of Finance and the Minister of Earthquake Recovery.
+The company's shareholders are the Minister of Finance and the Minister for Greater Christchurch Regeneration.